polterguy/micro/help-files/Micro/19 - Extension widgets - MySQL Datagrid.md

 Internally the __[micro.widgets.mysql.datagrid]__ widget uses the __[micro.widgets.grid]__ extension widget.
 This widget renders a simple _"table"_ element, with a _"thead"_ element for your header, and a _"tbody"_ element for your content.
-It adds _zero_ custom JavaScript to your page, but relies entirely upon the Managed Ajax parts from the core of Phosphorus Five, making it literally orders of magnitudes smaller in size than most other datagrids out there.
-If you have Hypereval installed, you can try out the [datagrid widget example](/hypereval/widgets-samples-mysql-datagrid) and compare its bandwidth usage with any other datagrids out there.
-If you do, you'll find that it consumes ridiculously small amounts of bandwidth, making it highly optimised and well suited for situations where you don't have the luxury of consuming huge amounts of bandwidth.
+It adds _zero_ custom JavaScript to your page, and relies entirely upon the Managed Ajax parts from the core of Phosphorus Five, making it extremely small in regards to bandwidth usage.

-Below is a snippet that shows you a modal dialog, with a chart, illustrating the difference between some of the most popular datagrid implementations for .Net.
-It assumes you're using the [datagrid widget example](/hypereval/widgets-samples-mysql-datagrid) from Hypereval to measure the Micro datagrid, and it uses the _"Magic Forest"_ skin from Micro, which doesn't include any external fonts.
+Below is a snippet that shows you a modal widget with a chart, illustrating the difference between some of the most popular datagrid implementations for .Net.
+It assumes you're using the [datagrid widget example](/hypereval/widgets-samples-mysql-datagrid) from Hypereval to measure the Micro datagrid, and was measured with the _"Magic Forest"_ skin from Micro, which doesn't include any external fonts.
 The other numbers were among some of the first example pages I found as I Googled _"ExtJS/Infragistics/Telerik/DevExpress web datagrid"_.